amrfarouqa/DanskeBank-CodingChallenge/README.md

 ## About the Project

-This project is intended to the selection process to work for [Adeo Web](https://www.adeoweb.biz/).
+This project is intended to the selection process to work for [<FuturePros_IT/> programme by Danske Bank Group IT](https://danskebank.lt).
-I implemented this project to show and demonstrate my skills with [Symfony 5.1.2](htt
+I implemented this project to show and demonstrate my skills with pure Javascript.

 ---